Destinations Italy Florence & Tuscany

 Drag to see more

 The Ferragamo family's Lungarno Collection includes four hotels in Florence; Portrait is the flagship.
-Thirty-eight suites — all river-facing, most with a balcony onto the Arno or the Ponte Vecchio itself.
-Interiors by Michele Bönan: tailored, residential, leather-trimmed.
+Thirty-seven rooms and suites on the Lungarno Acciaiuoli — most river-facing, many with a balcony onto the Arno or the Ponte Vecchio itself.
+Interiors by Michele Bönan: tailored, residential, leather-trimmed, drawing on Florence's craftsmanship tradition and the birth of Italian haute couture in the 1950s.
 Caffè dell'Oro on the ground floor is one of the better central restaurants; the same group's Borgo San Jacopo (one Michelin star) is across the bridge.
 The address is the address — the Ponte Vecchio is essentially your front step.

 What it's known for